-Lap both faces with the grit sizes as follows.
-Remove approximately 3 times the grit size used in the previous stage by using diamond or boron nitride in a free-abrasive mode.
+Remove approximately three times the abrasive size used in the previous stage by using diamond or boron nitride in a free-abrasive mode.
 Ensure that a short finish is avoided and that the face contacting the lap plate is not scratched or indented by grit remaining on the lap plate.